Virus288/Electron_template/README.md

 ## This template is using this as base https://github.com/electron-react-boilerplate/electron-react-boilerplate

-## This project is collection of few react elements inside electron base, which can be used to fasten your work
+## This project is collection of few react elements inside electron base, which can be used to fasten your work.

 ## 1. How to start